charles-adedotun/Lilith-Shell/README.md

 ```

 - **Note:**
-  - Replace `/path/to/Skynet-Terminal` with the actual path to the `Skynet-Terminal` directory on your system.
+  - Replace `/path/to/Pandoras-Shell` with the actual path to the `Pandoras-Shell` directory on your system.
   - If you **did not** create a virtual environment:
     - Ensure that `python3` is available in your system's PATH.
     - The `command` is simply `"python3"`.